-- Go around the circle again and tell kids to be more obvious (say um a couple times when you demonstrate).
+- Go around the circle again and tell kids to be more obvious (say um a couple times with pauses when you demonstrate).

 - Once it gets down to a few, remind them that this is the UMbrella party, and they’ll get it eventually.
 Because it’s hard for everyone, I never have a problem with people teasing one another, but you can always monitor to prevent that.

 - This is another one that you can let stew over a couple days.

 This is a little chant that you play with your fingers.
 Starting with your left pinky, tap your right index finger to each left hand finger and say “Johnny” for each finger.
 When you get to the space between your index finger and your thumb, say, “Whoop” and swing your index finger along the skin there.
 Then hit your thumb and go backwards.
 So your whole chant will go, “ Johnny, Johnny, Johnny, Johnny, whoop, Johnny, whoop, Johnny, Johnny, Johnny, Johnny.”
 After you finish, you can either fold your hands into your lap or cross your arms (easier because it’s more obvious).
 Then, let students try to mimic you.
 If students cross their arms at the end, they did it right, so tell them, “Yes, you can do it.”
 If students do not cross their arms at the end, tell them, “You can try again.
 Watch me.”
 This is a great little time filler and can last a couple weeks while students are still interested in trying to get the trick!